hermit-os/hermit-gcc/README.md

   sudo apt-get install cmake nasm libmpfr-dev libmpc-dev libgmp-dev flex bison
 ```

+Note: If issues arise during the build, try using requirements.sh to check the versions of the necessary packets and the configuration of the LD_LIBRARY_PATH (it should contain the MPFR library, GMP library and MPC library).

 ## Building the HermitCore's toolchain

 To build the toolchain just call the script as follow: